jhuebert/iotfsdb/README.md

 | Value mapped to `INTEGER1` | `-67.31`             |
 | `INTEGER1` value stored    | `-67`                |
 | Restored Value             | `-5.275590551181103` |

+### Curved Types

+`CURVED1`, `CURVED2`, `CURVED4` are identical to the `MAPPED` types except that a curve is used to map it to the underlying integer type.
+This means that instead of a hard limit at the minimum and maximum value the value can still be stored but at reduced resolution based on an exponential curve.
+The main reason to use this one over a `MAPPED` type is that it better handles situations where the range is not fully known.

 ## Directory Layout